 All the merchant would need to do is open the URL for their virtual terminal on their web browser, log in, and start processing payments.

-4. No Hardware Required
+4. No Payment Hardware Required

-As a web-based solution, no additional hardware or special equipment is needed for a virtual terminal function.
+As a web-based solution, no additional payment hardware or special equipment is needed for a virtual terminal function.
 A merchant’s existing computer, smartphone, or tablet is instantly transformed into a payment portal.
 Merchants can simply key in and charge credit cards from any browser.

 5. Accept and Record All Payment Methods